Driving in Iceland: The ONLY guide you will ever need! (Mistakes, tips and secrets)

 Off roading is also bad because, it signals others that someone has already driven on this piece of land and it tempts them to indulge in this bad practice too.
 So off roaders not only violate rules, but also instigate others to do so.
 Hence it is a bigger offence and thus a bigger fine.

 It is really tempting to take that powerful 4×4 on a roll to test it beastly powers, especially when you see a flat land which is easily accessible just by the road.
 But, I request you to please resist your temptation, if not to avoid the fine, but justly to protect the sensitive nature.
+Hence it is required by law to preserve and protect the environment.

 This incident is the recent one costing 13,000 USD in fines!!!